-Impacts on marine water and sediment quality will be avoided by preparing and implementing a SWPPP (Section 2.1.2.1) and limiting construction vessels to a construction corridor of 100 feet around the new structure (Section 2.1.2.4).
+Impacts on marine water and sediment quality will be avoided by preparing and implementing a SWPPP (Section 2.1.2.1) and limiting construction vessels to a construction corridor within 100 feet from the north side of the new structure and prohibiting vessels and barges from the south side of the new structure (Section 2.1.2.4).
 Impacts on marine water quality would be minimized by:

-- Implementing spill response control measures in the event of an accidental spill (Section 2.1.2.2); - Establishing construction debris and pile removal control measures (Section 2.1.2.3); - Instituting prop wash control measures (Section 2.1.2.4); and - Preparing and implementing a mooring and anchoring plan (Section 2.1.2.6).
+- Implementing spill response control measures in the event of an accidental spill (Section 2.1.2.2); - Establishing construction debris and pile removal control measures (Section 2.1.2.3); - Instituting prop wash control measures (Section 2.1.2.4); and

+• Preparing and implementing a mooring and anchoring plan (Section 2.1.2.6).